OratileLesabe-lab/orbitfurniture/README.md

 Independent Institution of Education guidelines

 PART 2

+Improvement of Part 1

+*Enhanced product descriptions: Offer additional details regarding products, including their features, advantages, and specifications.
+*Incorporated high-resolution images: Feature the showroom on the homepage.
+*Incorporated distinct calls-to-action: featured unmistakable calls-to-action (CTAs) across the website to motivate visitors to proceed to the next step.
+*Incoporated Links to the social media pages.
+*Added " Share Your Story" button, on the testimonial page.
+*Added a search engine to "Our Products" page.
+Section added "Our Approach to Design"

 Overview

 This initiative involves a responsive website that adjusts to various screen dimensions.
 It employs relative units and media queries to establish a layout that functions effectively across different devices.

 Features

 *Responsive design that adapts to different screen sizes